 1) class listening & participation 2) project execution 3) amount of learning growth 4) amount of risk taken.
 Each of those factors are equally weighted to each other.
+I try my best to grade projects based on each student's personal direction, and not calibrated to my own taste.
 The factors are designed so that the way to get an 'ideal grade' is simply to be share and listen, be curious, and learn from working on a project that you find fascinating and interesting.